atlisg/vegan-bot/pm.md

   * Call API on every page change to track stats for each answer
     * Let API know that an answer was selected.
     * Let API know that an answer was shared.
+* Fix Live Server
+* Get rid of unused select-bot component
+* Implement stats (hits for each answer and each source)